natepisarski/validationer/README.md

     }
 };
 const validations = {
-    age: [IsEven, IsOd], // FAILS BECAUSE OF THIS
+    age: [IsEven, IsOdd], // FAILS BECAUSE OF THIS - can't be even and odd
     favoriteNumber: IsOdd,
     nested: {
         id: [IsEven, IsOdd]